serpentchain/serpentchain.io.github.io/pshc.md

 We ask three questions:

-1. **Is it physically valid?** Which elements of the proposal obey known physics, and which do not?
+1. **Is it physically valid?** Which elements of the design obey known physics, and which do not?
 2. **Does it already exist?** What prior art covers wavelength-based and all-optical logic?
 3. **If not, how could it be built?** What real materials and architecture would make a